himada2018/himada2018.github.io/_pages/lab.md

 Hiro is particularly motivated to supervise student-led PhD projects on the following topics: [the psychological foundation of intergroup relations](https://www.royalholloway.ac.uk/research-and-teaching/departments-and-schools/psychology/studying-here/research-degrees/research-degree-potential-projects/) and intergenerational cooperation (i.e., sustainable behaviour).

-For Japanese early career researchers (ECRs): Hiro is more than willing to help Japanese ECRs to come do a PhD/build their career in the UK (regardless of whether they do so with him at Royal Holloway).
-If you have any questions about PhD/career opportunities in the UK, feel free to contact him.
-He also offers free English-related consultations for Japanese ECRs (see [this tweet](https://twitter.com/Hiro_IMADA/status/1707291163659502064)).

 </div>